Schapelle Corby: Media and public response

 There was considerable media interest in and popular discussion of Corby's case.

 Opinion polls at the time of Corby's arrest in 2004 found that most Australians believed her to be innocent.
 Subsequently, an ACNielsen poll published in June 2005, a week after the verdict, found that opinion was divided whether Corby was guilty but there was a perception that the trial had not been carried out fairly.
 A Morgan poll at the same time found that 51 per cent of Australians believed she was not guilty.
 However, an August 2010 Nielsen poll found that 1 in 10 respondents believed Corby to be innocent, 41 per cent thought she was guilty, and 48 per cent did not know.
 Forty per cent of Australians believed Corby should have had her 20-year prison sentence reduced.

-For many months, every minor development in the case was highlighted on prime time TV.
-For example, a minor "collapse" in the court engendered much erroneous speculation that she was pregnant by her former financial backer, Ron Bakir.
+For many months, every minor development in the case was reported on prime time TV.
+For example, a minor "collapse" in the court engendered erroneous speculation that she was pregnant by her former financial backer, Ron Bakir.

-In Australia, over 100,000 people signed a petition that they believe Corby should be freed.
+In Australia, over 100,000 people signed a petition that they believed Corby should be freed.
 In Indonesia, however, about 40 protesters gathered on 5 June 2005 at the Australian embassy in Jakarta calling for Corby to receive the death sentence and carrying placards with comments such as '"Corby, drug dealer, must die"'.

 A documentary concerning Corby's arrest, trial and imprisonment, Ganja Queen, was produced by Janine Hosking and Steve Hosking in 2007.
 An extended version, Schapelle Corby: The Hidden Truth, was aired on Australian television by the Nine Network in June 2008.